LorcanaJSON/LorcanaJSON/readme.md

 * **--loglevel**: Specify which loglevel to use.
 Has to be one of 'debug', 'info', 'warning', or 'error'.
 Specifying this commandline argument overrides the value specified in the config file (described above).
 If omitted, and no configfile value is set, this defaults to 'warning'
 * **--show**: Adding this argument displays all the sub-images used during image parsing.
 This does nothing with the 'check' action.
 This slows down parsing a lot, because the program freezes when the sub-images are shown, until they are closed with a keypress, but it can be useful during debugging
 * **--tesseractPath**: Specify where the *Lorcana* Tesseract model file is.
 Can also be specified in the config file, but specifying a path commandline argument overrides the config file value.
 If neither this argument nor the config file field isn't set, it defaults to the folder where this program is
+* **--threads**: Specify how many threads should be used when executing multithreaded tasks.
+Specify a negative amount to use the maximum number of threads available minus the provided amount.
+If omitted, the optimal amount of threads is determined automatically

 ## Verifying the result
 Because OCR isn't perfect, a manual check of the resulting datafiles is still necessary.